Centers and Programs

-- The Neurovascular Laboratory performs carotid duplex/color flow Doppler and transcranial Doppler studies.
+- The Neurovascular Laboratory performs carotid duplex/color flow Doppler and transcranial Doppler studies to evaluate cerebrovascular blood flow.

 The Neurorehabilitation Program

 Rehabilitation Medicine is a Division of the Department of Neurology.
-Inpatient rehabilitation services are provided at three sites: The University of Maryland Hospital, the R A Cowley Shock Trauma Center, and The University of Maryland Rehabilitation & Orthopaedic Institute (formerly James Lawrence Kernan Hospital).
+Inpatient rehabilitation services are provided at three sites: The University of Maryland Medical Center, the R A Cowley Shock Trauma Center, and The University of Maryland Rehabilitation & Orthopaedic Institute.

 Stroke, traumatic brain injury, spinal cord injury, neuromuscular disease and multiple sclerosis are the neurologic diseases represented.